 Additional Control Additional Control Category Roof Pitch Minimum 22.5 degrees Excludes verandahs, which must be pitched, but may be constructed at a shallower angle to suit headroom requirements at the outer edges.
-Eaves Overhang Not less than 450mm Ceiling Heights Minimum 2400mm Ceilings to ground floor only Verandahs Verandahs and Porticos are to be provided to not less than 25% of dwelling facing the street, with a depth of not less than 1.8 metres.
-Verandahs and Porticos must be a minimum 300mm above ground level.
+Eaves Overhang Not less than 450mm Ceiling Heights Minimum 2400mm Ceilings to ground floor only VerandahsVerandahs and Porticos are to be provided to not less than 25% dwelling facing the street, with a depth of not less than 1.8 metric On lots less than 10 metres in width, verandahs are to be provided to not less than 40% of width of the dwelling facing the street, with a depth of not less than 1.8 metres.